 The POP Bank Alliance accepts responsibility for the information on the POP Bank Alliance, the Amalgamation, and the Group.
-To the best knowledge of the POP Bank Alliance, having taken all reasonable care to ensure that such is the case, the information on the POP Bank Alliance, the Amalgamation, and the Group contained in this Base Prospectus is in accordance with the facts and contains no omission likely to affect its import.
+To the best knowledge of the POP Bank Alliance, the information on the POP Bank Alliance, the Amalgamation, and the Group contained in this Base Prospectus is in accordance with the facts and contains no omission likely to affect its import.